EGOI-NL/EGOI-NL.github.io/README.md

-# KinderKlimaatConcertDag Website
+# EGOI-NL Website

-Website for the Kinder Klimaat Concert Dag.
+Website for the EGOI NL

 ## Overview